Moolack Beach rockhounding for Oregon agate and jasper

 Rockhounding at Moolack Beach

-While no tools are required for mineral collection, using Sand Dipper Square Scoop can help prevent back strain.
+While no tools are required for mineral collection, using a Sand Dipper Square Scoop can help prevent back strain.

 Be sure to review the Rules and Rockhounding Regulations for Oregon Coast and Oregon State Parks before heading out.